 - heart attack

-Hughes syndrome may be treated with blood thinners (medication that reduces your risk of blood clots).
+APS may be treated with blood thinners (medication that reduces your risk of blood clots).

 Anticoagulant medications, like warfarin (Coumadin) may be prescribed, especially if you have a history of deep vein thrombosis.

-Eating a diet that’s rich in fruits and vegetables and low in trans fats and sugars will give you a healthier cardiovascular system, making blood clots less likely.
+Eating a diet rich in fruits and vegetables and low in trans fats and sugars will give you a healthier cardiovascular system, making blood clots less likely.

 Getting regular exercise can also be a part of managing your condition.
 Avoid smoking and maintain a healthy weight for your body type to keep your heart and veins strong and more resistant to damage.

 There are some cases where these treatments aren’t effective, and other methods need to be used to keep your blood from clotting.
 Treatment of APS is lifelong, as there’s no cure for this condition.